kuzzleio/documentation-old/src/api-documentation/controller-server/get-last-stats.md

 }
 ```

-Kuzzle Backend monitors its internal activities and makes regular snapshots.
+Kuzzle monitors its internal activities and makes regular snapshots.
 This method returns the last stored statistics frame.
 By default, snapshots are made every 10 seconds and they are stored for 1 hour.